4.1. Values and Data Types¶

 Each value belongs to a category called a data type.
 We will see many

-different data types throughout the course, the first three of which are the
+different data types throughout the course, the first two of which are the

-int, double, and string types.
-Whole numeric values such as
+number and string types.
+Numeric values such as

 "Hello, World!", are strings, so-called because they contain a string of

 letters.
-Strings must be enclosed in double quotes.
+Strings must be enclosed in either single or double quotes.

-If you are not sure what data type a value falls into, follow the value with
+If you are not sure what data type a value falls into, precede the value with

 1 2 3